Pitta & Baione, LLP: World Trade Center Lawyer

 Established by the Zadroga Act in 2010, the WTCHP provides health services such as medical monitoring, treatment, and medication for physical and psychological illnesses related to toxic dust exposure as a result of the September 11 terrorist attacks.

 Individuals who qualify for the program can access a range of health services free of charge at designated clinics in New York City and across the United States.
 The WTCHP is now permanently authorized and fully funded through 2090.

 What Conditions Does the World Trade Center Health Program Cover?

 The WTCHP covers 9/11 specific health conditions that have been determined to be caused or exacerbated by exposure to dust and other toxic air conditions created by the September 11 attacks (“Covered Conditions”).

-Covered Conditions include almost all cancers, lung diseases, and aerodigestive disorders, as well as psychological conditions such as post-traumatic stress disorder (PTSD) and anxiety.
+Covered Conditions include almost all types of cancer, lung diseases, and aerodigestive disorders, as well as psychological conditions such as post-traumatic stress disorder (PTSD) and anxiety.
 The WTCHP website maintains a comprehensive and current list of Covered Conditions.
-Remember, even if you’re not sure if you’re illness is connected to 9/11, you can schedule a consultation with a WTC lawyer at our firm to discuss your options.
+Remember: Even if you’re not sure if you’re illness is connected to 9/11, you can schedule a consultation with a WTC lawyer at our firm to discuss your options.

 Where Can I Receive Free Health Care under the WTC Health Program?